top of page

 Bottom-up modular characterization of tissue state

 How multicellular patterns emerge from the heterogeneous behavior and interactions of individual cells?
-We are developing data science methodologies for deciphering the information propagation between single cells in multicellular systems, driving an emergent collective cell intelligence, and applying it to diverse biological systems such as long-range cell-cell mechanical communication (paper, twitter summary), collective cell death (paper, twitter summary), multicellular calcium synchronization in vitro (paper, twitter summary) and ex vivo (biorxiv, twitter summary), and tissue organization.
+We are developing computational methodologies for deciphering the information propagation between single cells in multicellular systems, driving an emergent collective cell intelligence, and applying it to diverse biological systems such as long-range cell-cell mechanical communication (paper 2023, twitter summary), collective cell death (paper 2020, twitter summary), multicellular calcium synchronization in vitro (paper 2022, twitter summary), and ex vivo (paper 2024twitter summary), intracellular adhesion-mediated communication (bioxriv, twitter summary), and tissue organization (stay tuned!).

 Machine learning applied to in-vitro fertilization (IVF)

 Automated live embryo imaging has transformed IVF into a data-intensive field leading to the development of unbiased and automated methods that rely on machine learning for embryo assessment.
-Our contributions are in decoupling AI-based implantation prediction and embryo ranking (medrxiv, twitter summary), revealing that phenotypic correlations between sibling embryos provide predictive value regarding an embryo’s future implantation potential (paper, twitter summary), visually interpreting the subtle encapsulated embryonic patterns identified by deep neural networks in vitro fertilization (bioxriv, twitter summary).
+Our contributions are in decoupling AI-based implantation prediction and embryo ranking (paper 2024, twitter summary), revealing that phenotypic correlations between sibling embryos provide predictive value regarding an embryo’s future implantation potential (paper 2023, twitter summary), visually interpreting the subtle encapsulated embryonic patterns identified by deep neural networks in vitro fertilization (paper 2024, twitter summary).

 2_developingEmbryo.gif